vuejs/test-utils/docs/guide/advanced/http-requests.md

 })
 ```

 Pay attention that we added prefix `mock` to the variable `mockPostList`.
-If not, we will get the error: "The module factory of jest.mock() is not allowed to reference any out-of-scope variables."
+If not, we will get the error: "The module factory of jest.mock() is not allowed to reference any out-of-scope variables.".
+This is jest-specific, and you can read more about this behavior [in their docs](https://jestjs.io/docs/es6-class-mocks#calling-jestmock-with-the-module-factory-parameter).
-Additional info is located here: https://jestjs.io/docs/es6-class-mocks#calling-jestmock-with-the-module-factory-parameter.

 Also notice how we awaited `flushPromises` and then interacted with the Component.
 We do so to ensure that the DOM has been updated before the assertions run.